edoliberty/streaming-quantiles/README.md

 Main class in kll.py

-    $ ./kll.py -h
+    $ python kll.py -h

 	usage: kll.py [-h] [-k K] [-t {int,string,float}] optional arguments:
-        -h, --help            show this help message and exit -k K                  controls the size of the sketch which is 3k+log(n), where n is the length of the stream.
+        -h, --help            show this help message and exit -k K                  controls the number of elements in the sketch which is 3k+log2(n), where n is the length of the stream.
         -t {int,string,float}
                               defines the type of stream items.

 For convenience, the class StreamMaker is also included.

-    $ ./streamMaker.py -h
+    $ python streamMaker.py -h

 	usage: streamMaker.py [-h] [-n N] [-o {sorted,zoomin,zoomout,sqrt,random}] optional arguments: